googlefonts/fb-variable-values/docs/_reference/varfont-assistant.md

   Select one or more items to measure.

 values
+: ^
+  Values and visualization of the selected measurement across all selected sources.
-: A list of measured values for the selected sources.†
+  A list of measured values for the selected sources.†

-load
-: Click the *load* button to scan the fonts, collect values and display them in the UI.
+: Click the button to collect values from the fonts and display them in the UI.

 visualize
 : Use the *visualize* button to plot the numbers with graphics in PDF format.†